-2. The STOP/START OFF message will appear in Electronic Vehicle Information Center (EVIC).
-Refer to
+2. The STOP/START OFF message will appear in Electronic Vehicle Information Center (EVIC)/Driver Information Display (DID).
+Refer to "Electronic Vehicle Information Center (EVIC) or Driver Information Display (DID)" in "Understanding Your Instrument Panel" for further information.

-- "Electronic Vehicle Information Center (EVIC)" in "Understanding Your Instrument Panel" for further information. - 3.
-At the next vehicle stop (after turning off the STOP/START system) the engine will not be stopped. - 4.
+- 3. At the next vehicle stop (after turning off the STOP/ START system) the engine will not be stopped. - 4.
 If the STOP/START system is manually turned off, the engine can only be started and stopped by cycling the ignition switch. - 5.
 The STOP/START system will reset itself back to an ON condition every time the key is turned off and back on.